Nonprofit operations, civic leadership, and community service.

 Otto Harris Hinds, Sr.

-Duke's father, Otto Harris Hinds, Sr., was a dedicated 35-year member of Kilwinning Lodge #265.
+Duke's father, a dedicated 35-year member of Kilwinning Lodge #265.
 He retired as a machinist for Rock Island Railroad in Pratt, Kansas.

 Closing Reflection